sayedpfe/ApprovalAPIPoC/GETTING_STARTED.md

 ### Common Issues

 **Authentication Errors**
-- Verify Azure app registrations are correct
+- Verify Azure app registration is correct
 - Check that admin consent is granted
-- Ensure redirect URIs match exactly
+- Ensure redirect URI matches exactly: `http://localhost:3000`

 **API Errors**
-- Verify `.env` files are configured correctly
+- Verify `.env` file is configured correctly
-- Check that backend is running on port 3001
+- Confirm Microsoft Graph permissions are granted (delegated permissions)
-- Confirm Microsoft Graph permissions are granted
+- Check browser console for detailed error messages

-**CORS Errors**
+**Seeing All Approvals**
-- Ensure `FRONTEND_URL` in backend `.env` matches frontend URL
+- This is expected - the API returns approvals where the user is an approver or owner
-- Verify backend is running before starting frontend
+- Different users will see different approvals based on their roles

 ### Get Help

 If you encounter issues:
 1. Check the [README.md](README.md) troubleshooting section
 2. Review [docs/AZURE_SETUP.md](docs/AZURE_SETUP.md)
-3. Verify all environment variables are set correctly
+3. Verify environment variables in `frontend/.env` are set correctly
-4. Check that both servers are running
+4. Check browser console for error messages

 ## 🎓 Learning Resources